mahata/webnikki/README.md

 ### How to hack with IntelliJ

-Provided you have Play Framework 2.1.5 in your `$PATH` and yoru IntelliJ has Scala plugin, run following commands:
+Provided you have Play Framework 2.1.5 in your `$PATH` and your IntelliJ has Scala plugin, run following commands:

 ```
 (local) cd /PATH/TO/webnikki/src